planPlan

 “what should I be questioning?”

 The path of arrival to "what should I be questioning?".
 Reflect engages an optional scope (region, entity, or `null` for the whole graph) and emits structured prompts a thinker should consider: assumptions to test, alternatives to weigh, blind-spots to surface, load-bearing claims to verify.
 Mode is optional; absence is open reflection.
 Cartographic sense: before approaching the coastline, you are asking which features of your chart you have not actually verified; the prompts mark the parts of the map that may be conjecture.
-Five Whys, Pre-mortem, Red Team, and Devil's Advocate are the named techniques inside this approach.
+Retrospective and Build-Measure-Learn are the named reflective techniques in the canonical surface.